 Welcome to the Kansas Biological Survey

-The Kansas Biological Survey, a KU research and service center, is a group of more than 50 scientists including joint-appointment KU faculty, affiliated KU faculty, staff scientists, postdoctoral researchers and graduate students.
+The Kansas Biological Survey is a KU research center with more than 50 scientists, including joint-appointment KU faculty, affiliated KU faculty, staff scientists, postdoctoral researchers and graduate students.
 Each semester we also engage 35-50 undergraduates directly as members of individual labs or as employees.
 The Survey also is a nonregulatory agency of the State of Kansas.
-In addition, we manage the University of Kansas Field Station, which covers more than 3,400 acres over four sites in northeastern Kansas.
+In addition, we manage the University of Kansas Field Station, which covers more than 3,700 acres over four sites in northeastern Kansas.

 - holistic environmental analyses;

 - and remote sensing/GIS sciences (including systems analyses and data archiving).

 To complement our official state mission and expanded research activities, the Survey maintains an active role in traditional and public education, especially through the formal classes and research mentorship its scientists offer to undergraduate and graduate students at KU and through diverse activities at the KU Field Station.

 Survey scientists and staff also contribute to public outreach and service activities.
 While these activities focus on environmental issues important to the state of Kansas and Great Plains ecosystems, our scientific research extends to the Midwestern region, as well as national and global environments.